The publishing platform created by councils, for councils.

 Monday, 13th November - Friday, 17th November 2023

-In a week of virtual sessions, we’ll be sharing best practice, code and experiences, all focusing on doing more with less.
+In a week of virtual sessions, we shared best practice, code and experiences, all focusing on doing more with less.

 Thanks to our LocalGov Drupal Week sponsor, Home Connections, for their support and all those contributing throughout the week.